 To promote soil biodiversity protection, an EU dimension would offer several benefits.
 It should focus on the main drivers of soil biodiversity loss, namely land use and climate change, in order to provide long-term sustainable solutions.
 In addition, attention should be paid to clarifying the linkages between soil biodiversity, its functions, and the impacts of human activities, by estimating the economic value of its services.
 To this end, the development of monitoring schemes would allow quantifying and communicating on the changes in soil biodiversity and their impacts.
 This is crucial in order to improve awareness on the central role of soil biodiversity and for developing capacity-building among farmers to promote biological management.
-The introduction of mandatory monitoring requirements could contribute, as has happened in other fields (e.g. the requirements for the monitoring of surface water status under the Water Framework Directive), to triggering the development of adequate indicators and monitoring methodologies.
-In this regard, the EU proposal for a Soil Framework Directive3 presented by the European Commission in 2006 provides the legislative framework for introducing specific monitoring requirements.
+The introduction of mandatory monitoring requirements for the monitoring of surface water status under the Water Framework Directive), to triggering the development of adequate indicators and monitoring methodologies.
+In this regard, the EU proposal for a Soil Framework Directive presented by the European Commission in 2006 provides the legislative framework for introducing specific monitoring requirements.

-2 ENVASSO website: www.envasso.com/content/envasso home.html; last retrieval 23/12/2009.
+&lt;sup>2 ENVASSO website: www.envasso.com/content/envasso\home.html; last retrieval 23/12/2009.